How to Get IATA Accreditation for Travel Business: Options and Steps to Take

 5. Register at the customer support portal.
 Use the registration page to submit personal contact information and set up a password.

-6. Submit the TIDS application form.
-Complete the TIDS application form and submit it with documents via the customer portal, including the letters of recommendation, following the instructions in the form.
+6. Submit the TIDS application form and wait.
+Complete the TIDS Application form and submit it with documents via the customer portal, including the letters of recommendation, following the instructions in the form.
 Since the TIDS is free of charge after September 2020, you don’t pay any fee and just have to wait for your TIDS Code.

 IATAN – full package for US-based travel businesses only